 - If the Board hears the appeal, an additional prescribed fee for the time taken for the hearing (including any adjourned hearing) excluding the first 2 hours of the hearing.

-Parties requesting fast track consideration of an appeal should provide submissions and evidence that demonstrate the reasons for the fast track application.
+Parties requesting fast track consideration of an appeal must provide submissions and evidence that demonstrate the reasons for the fast track application.

-In determining whether to grant a request for fast track consideration of an appeal, the BAB may consider the following:
+In determining whether to grant a request for fast track consideration of an appeal, the Board may consider the following:

 - Public Safety – If the building works were to not commence or temporarily cease due to a pending appeal hearing, would that cause a significant risk to the safety of the public?
 What measures are currently in place to manage any risks?
 What is the likelihood of the building work failing?